projectinnovatenewark/csx2/environment-setup/pi_environment_setup.md

 <div ><h3>Adding Files to Local Repository</h3></div>

 The “python-work” folder is where the student will be completing all of their coding assignments.
-Since creating folders and files was covered extensively, we will not be taking another deep dive.
-Instead, here is a list of options in doing so:
+Out of the commands listed below, which are used for creating and/or editing files?
+Which are used for creating folders?:

 - touch
+- mkdir
 - echo
 - cat
 - Or the classic right-click (two-finger click on a Mac)